mattcarlotta/nvi/README.md

 Unrecognized flags or arguments are usage errors.

+Diagnostics written to stderr are colorized only when stderr is a TTY; setting a non-empty [`NO_COLOR`](https://no-color.org/) env disables color regardless.

 > [!NOTE]
 > † Without a `--` command, scan will only report what it finds and exit (must include *--dry-run*).
 With a `--` command, scan sets the found ENV keys to the required ENVs list.